rbcp18/tezos-if-this-then-that/README.md

 # Tezos: If This Then That
-The official "If This, Then That" project for the Tezos blockchain.
+"If This, Then That" project for the Tezos blockchain.
 The project acts as a protocol-level trigger and events platform for both on-chain and off-chain activity.

 The live point-and-click interface is available for end users at https://dash.fabrx.io/ifttt/tezos/.